urbit/up8-ticket/README.md

 internally:

 ```
-> up8.gen_ticket_simple(256, Buffer.from("a very very random string"))
+> up8.gen_ticket_simple(256, Buffer.from("a very random string"))
 '~donryd-mallur-wanrex-fidrex-nidwyt-dildul-padryd-talfen-panneb-nocbep-norwep-mispel-ralryc-fiddun-tomsup-toltex'
 ```

 ### gen\_ticket\_more

-Do the same thing, but use [more-entropy][ment] to generate the ticket using additional entropy.
+Do the same thing, but also use [more-entropy][ment] to produce additional entropy when generating the ticket.
 Note that it returns a Promise (and takes a little longer):

 ```
 > await up8.gen_ticket_more(256)